 The Little Egg Harbor MUA. routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The table shows the results of our monitoring for the period of January 1st to December 31st, 2022.
+The table shows the results of our monitoring for the period of January 1st to December 31st, 2023.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, is more than one year old.

 If you have any questions about this report or concerning your water utility, please contact Michael S. DiFrancia at 609-296-1168.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled MUA meetings at the MUA office, 823 Radio Road Little Egg Harbor, NJ 08087.
-Meetings are generally held on the second Tuesday of each month at 12:00 Noon.
-For a copy of the advertised meeting dates please contact the office, or www.lehmua.com.
+If you want to learn more, please attend any of our regularly scheduled MUA meetings at the MUA office, Radio Road.
+Meetings are held on the second Tuesday of each month at 12:00 Noon.